xcsp3team/PyCSP3-models/realistic/Soccer/README.md

 Soccer Computational Problem (Position in Ranking Problem).

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2018/2020 Minizinc challenges.
-The original MZN model was proposed by Robinson Duque, Alejandro Arbelaez, and Juan Francisco Díaz.
-No Licence was explicitly mentioned (MIT Licence is assumed).
+The original MZN model was proposed by Robinson Duque, Alejandro Arbelaez, and Juan Francisco Díaz - no licence was explicitly mentioned (MIT Licence is assumed).

 ## Data Example
   22-12-22-5.json